sanjayragavendra/The-Hoodieboy-timer/README.md

 The Hoodie Boy Timer is a modern, web-based speedcubing timer designed for performance, simplicity, and real training use.
 It provides accurate timing, a clean interface, and reliable scramble generation using the Twisty Player API.

-This project is built for cubers who want a distraction-free and efficient timing experience, while still maintaining a visually structured and professional interface.
+This project is built for cubers who want a distraction-free and efficient timing experience, while maintaining a structured and professional interface.

 ---